pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/2023-05-21-sweet-potato.markdown

     <li><a href="/recipes/pumpkin-pie">Perfect Protein Packed Pumpkin Pie</a></li>
     <li><a href="/recipes/pumpkin-cake">Frosted Pumpkin Cake</a></li></ul>
 Instructions:
 - Wash the potatoes.
-Prick with a fork on all over about 10 times, and wrap in aluminum foil<br><br>
+Prick with a fork on all over about 10 times, and wrap in aluminum foil

 - Bake in the oven for 90 minutes at 400F until very soft.
 You can also use the air fryer at 400F for 1 hour.
-Slice open, and allow to steam out for a few minutes<br><br>
+Slice open, and allow to steam out for a few minutes

 - Cut off the ends, and transfer the rest of the potatoes (with the skins!!) to a food processor.
-Blend until smooth<br><br>
+Blend until smooth

 - You can also turn this into mashed potatoes.
-Season to taste with garlic and onion powder, pepper, salt, paprika, and parsley<br><br>
+Season to taste with garlic and onion powder, pepper, salt, paprika, and parsley
 - <center><img src="/assets/Food/Sweet Spreads/Sweet Potato/sweet-potato-4.jpg" alt="" class="instruction-image"></center>
 ---